magicleap/MagicLeapReadyPlayerMe/README.md

 2. [Use hand tracking to drive the avatar hands](#configuring-hand-tracking-in-your-avatar)
 3. [Use eye tracking to drive eye rotation and blinking](#configuring-eye-tracking-in-your-avatar)

-You can use the sample scene to test the project for yourself by swapping out the Avatar - REPLACE ME child of the XR Rig in the ML2_RPM_Demo scene or follow the guide below to set up your scene from scratch using the scripts provided in the sample.
+You can use the sample scene to test the project for yourself by swapping out the "Avatar - REPLACE ME" child of the XR Rig in the ML2ReadyPlayerMeDemo scene or follow the guide below to set up your scene from scratch using the scripts provided in the sample.

 :::note